 Perhaps not so surprisingly, Southern California — its 12 College World Series titles more than any other program in history — has the most recipients of the award with seven.
 Texas is second with six, while Arizona State, Cal State Fullerton, and LSU all have five.

 More juniors have won the award than any other class with 28.
 Seniors are second with 21, while sophomores trail with 15.
-Freshmen have only accounted for five Most Outstanding Player awards.
+Freshmen have now accounted for six Most Outstanding Player awards with Rocker's win.

 We mentioned Dave Winfield and his tremendous 1973 College World Series when his 29 strikeouts over two starts (still third all-time) earned him MOP honors despite Minnesota falling short of the title.
 He is actually joined by 15 others whose teams did not win a national championship.
 John Hudgins of Stanford is the most recent to accomplish the feat in 2003.
 The others:

 Ray Van Cleef (1950, Rutgers), Sidney Hatfield (1951, Tennessee), J.L.
 Smith (1953, Texas), Tom Yewcic (1954, Michigan State), Tom Borland (1955, Oklahoma A&M), Cal Emery (1957, Penn State), Littleton Fowler (1961, Oklahoma State), Bob Garibaldi (1963 Santa Clara), Joe Ferris (1964, Maine), Gene Ammann (1970, Florida State), Jerry Tabb (1971, Tulsa), Phil Nevin (1992, Cal State Fullerton), Pat Burrell (1996, Miami), and Marshall McDougall (1999, Florida State).